 - Elevators are not to be used to evacuate the building.
 Persons should use the nearest clear exit or stairwell.

-- Handicapped persons are to be assisted along the exit route to the nearest exit that is not blocked by fire or smoke.
+- Disabled persons are to be assisted along the exit route to the nearest exit that is not blocked by fire or smoke.

-- If an immediate threat to life exists, then these individuals should be evacuated by whatever means necessary.
+- The City Fire Department shall assist persons who use wheelchairs above or below the ground floor to the nearest stairwell and wait for evacuation.
+If an immediate threat to life exists, these individuals will be evacuated by whatever means necessary.